A Figure from the Common Lot

 “The fire ain’t hot no more.”

 She was contrite.
-Verbena, testing the coffee pot, cradled her two palms around its sides…and Honoré, momentarily anxious for her, was himself contrite.
+Verbena, testing the coffee pot, cradled her two palms around its sides…and Honoré, momentarily anxious for her, felt himself contrite.
 He trespassed grossly on her hospitality.

 “If you have coffee, madame, I will drink it.”